Lsagar97/Lsagar97/README.md

 some words about me✨

-mining engineer turning up to an IT proffesional.(bill gates sir, the inspiration) [ A man who believes much more in discipline than motivations.
+mining engineer turning up to an IT proffesional.

+ [ A man who believes much more in discipline than motivations.
    Start unknown finish unforgetteble.]
 - 👋 Hi, I’m lakshmi sagar P
 - 👀 I’m interested in Data science